Do any sound familiar to you?

 - People are afraid of massive amounts of paper.
 If you understand the paperwork, it becomes less intimidating.
 Be prepared to ask questions about anything you don’t understand.

-- 5. It might mean making decisions that could arouse negative feelings in loved ones.
-Maybe you’re concerned your family will be angry when they learn the details of your estate plan.
+- It might mean making decisions that could arouse negative feelings in loved ones.
+Maybe you’re concerned your family will be angry when they learn the details of your estate plan, but your wishes are paramount.

 - The size of the job can be daunting.
 Estate planning can be, but isn’t necessarily, a big, time-consuming task.
 The perceived enormity of the task can prevent some people from even starting the job.